Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Introduction

 Observations and simulations reveal that baryon fractions within these clusters tend to stabilise early on, especially in massive ones \citep{Chiu2018, Angelinelli2023}.
-This suggests that the co-evolution of galaxies and dark matter haloes can by inferred from the environmental conditions encountered by cluster members, with minimal complication from evolving baryonic contents.
+In observations, the baryonic fraction is measure by inferring the mass of hot gas in the intracluster medium (ICM) using observed X-ray imaging and the thermal SZ signal \citep{BIRKINSHAW1997, LaRoque2006, Allen2011}.
+The total mass is typically estimated using strong or weak gravitational lensing, which probes the projected mass distribution and benchmarks the calibrated cluster total mass.
+In simulations, all baryonic components can be directly obtained by summing up the gas and stellar contents within the cluster’s associated particles \citep{Kravtsov2012}.
+It is important to distinguish cluster-scale baryonic fractions and galaxy-scale baryonic properties (e.g. gas fraction, SFR, and gas/stellar metallicities), where the latter is generally easier to measure in simulations \citep{Planelles2013}.
+The co-evolution of galaxies and dark matter haloes can be inferred from the environmental conditions encountered by cluster members, with minimal complication from evolving baryonic contents.
 This provides an opportunity to investigate how galaxies transition near cluster outskirts, particularly the spatial distribution of properties that reflect environmental influence.
-One key insight is the shift in the probability of a galaxy being classified as a field or cluster member with distance, which can be informed by measurable characteristics.
+One key insight is the shift in the probability of a galaxy being classified as a field or cluster member with distance, which can be informed by measurable characteristics \citep{Rykoff2014,Castignani2016}.
 Baryonic properties, such as gas fraction, colour, stellar-to-subhalo mass ratio, metallicity and star formation rate, as well as dark matter-related quantities like subhalo dark matter mass and local density, serve as valuable metrics for identifying environmental transitions and studying the transition region between field and cluster galaxies \citep[e.g.,][]{Wetzel2012, Haines2015, Oxland2024}.
 While it is common to infer galactic properties based on observable signatures, systematic studies that explain how the cluster environment affects galaxy membership remain limited.
 Such studies should ideally delineate the transition region between field galaxies and cluster galaxies, as these two categories exhibit markedly different intrinsic properties.
 Large-volume cosmological simulations of galaxy formation offer the opportunity to explore these transitions in detail, as they reproduce a wide range of galaxy characteristics and scaling relations representative of real-world observations.

 In particular, galaxies in the IllustrisTNG simulations exhibit a tight stellar-to-halo mass relation and realistic distributions of observable properties such as colour and magnitude, in agreement with empirical findings \citep{Pillepich2018b, Nelson2018}.
 Multiple galactic properties are known to evolve differently depending on whether a galaxy resides in a dense cluster or the field, motivating a more focused investigation into spatial extent of these transitions \citep{Hogg2004}.